hazelcast/hazelcast-zookeeper/README.md

 ### NOTE
-There is an issue between zookeeper and curator client.
+There is an issue between zookeeper and curator client in some versions.
 You may get `Received packet at server of unknown type 15` error.
 This plugin is tested with Curator 2.9.0 and Zookeeper 3.4.6